-Specific Heat Capacity of Water
+Heat Capacity of Water

-Water has a high specific heat index—it absorbs a lot of heat before it begins to get hot.
+Water has a high heat index—it absorbs a lot of heat before it begins to get hot.
 This is why water is valuable to industries and in your car's radiator as a coolant.
-The high specific heat index of water also helps regulate the rate at which air changes temperature, which is why the temperature change between seasons is gradual rather than sudden, especially near the oceans.
+The high heat index of water also helps regulate the rate at which air changes temperature, which is why the temperature change between seasons is gradual rather than sudden, especially near the oceans.

-If you leave a bucket of water outside in the sun in summer it will certainly get hot, but not hot enough to boil an egg.
+If you leave a bucket of water outside in the sun in summer it will certainly get warm, but not hot enough to boil an egg.
 But, if you walk barefoot on the black asphalt of a street here in Atlanta, Georgia in August, you'll burn your feet.
 Dropping an egg on the metal of my car hood on an August day will produce a fried egg.
 Metals have a much lower specific heat capacity than water.
-If you've ever held onto a needle and put the other end in a flame you know how fast the needle gets hot, and how fast the heat is moved through the length of the needle.
+If you've ever held onto a needle and put the other end in a flame you know how fast the needle gets hot, and how fast the heat is moved through the length of the needle to your finger.
 Not so with water.

-Why specific heat capacity is important
+Why heat capacity is important

 This same concept can be expanded to a world-wide scale.
 The oceans and lakes help regulate the temperature ranges that billions of people experience in their towns and cities.
 Water surrounding or near cities take longer to heat up and longer to cool down than do land masses, so cities near the oceans will tend to have less change and less extreme temperatures than inland cities.
 This property of water is one reason why states on the coast and in the center of the United States can differ so much in temperature patterns.
 A Midwest state, such as Nebraska, will have colder winters and hotter summers than Oregon, which has a higher latitude but has the Pacific Ocean nearby.